You can affect change.

-The Ready and Resilient team increases financial stability for community college students and people experiencing homelessness.
+The Benefits Hub team increases financial stability for community college students and people experiencing homelessness.
 Responding to individual needs, members coach clients to find unique solutions to immediate housing and financial crisis.
 As resource experts, members also influence system change by launching college food pantries, free legal clinics, financial literacy workshops, and programs for formerly incarcerated students.

 Some of the agencies our VISTAs have been placed include: Mary’s Place, Seattle Goodwill, King County Bar Association, FareStart, International Rescue Committee, and several Community Learning Centers

 - Record high homelessness.
 With more than 4,500 people unsheltered on any given night, the City of Seattle and King County declared a state of emergency in 2015.

 - Kids live in poverty.
 15% of all kids in King County live in poverty.
 The disparities are stark: 42% of African-American kids and 32% of Hispanic kids live in poverty.